ssbotelh/rentrak/README.md

 # rentrak code challenge

 1. General remarks:
-o All functionality described in items 1, 2.1 and 2.2 was implemented. o The advanced filtering capability of item 2.3 was not implemented. o Code must be built with C++11 support.
+* All functionality described in items 1, 2.1 and 2.2 was implemented.
+* The advanced filtering capability of item 2.3 was not implemented.
+* Code must be built with C++11 support.
 I could only test with gcc 4.8.4 on a Linux PC box.

 2. Build instructions:
 - Checkout code from git